-The authors are grateful to Martin Azon, Sander Dahmen, Julian Demeio, Davide Lombardo and Laura Paladino for contributing to making this collaboration possible and for their useful insights.
 The authors are members of the INdAM group GNSAGA.
 JA was supported by UKRI Future Leaders Fellowship \texttt{MR/V021362/1} and the Max Planck Institute for Mathematics in Bonn, that she thanks for their hospitality and financial support.
+NC is supported by the \emph{``Piano di Sviluppo Dipartimentale''} with the title \emph{``Enhancing the Research in the Math Dept'', CUP C93C24000160005}.
 NC thanks University of Bath for its hospitality during her visit in May 2025, where most of this work has been carried on.